Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Abstract

 \section{Abstract}

-In this paper we study the asymptotic behaviour of the normalized cadlag functions generated by the discrete Fourier transforms of a stationary process, started at a point.
+In this paper, we study the asymptotic behavior of the normalized {cadlag} functions generated by the discrete Fourier transforms of a stationary centered square-integrable process, started at a point.

-We prove several quenched invariance principles valid under mild, classical assumptions.
-These results provide answers to the question of the validity of the quenched functional central limit theorem for the discrete Fourier transforms of the corresponding processes, guaranteeing and describing asymptotic distributions for almost all frequencies.
+We prove that the quenched invariance principle holds for{ averaged} frequencies under no assumption other than ergodicity, and that this result holds also for almost every fixed frequency under a certain generalization of the Hannan condition and a certain rotated form of the Maxwell and Woodroofe condition which, under a condition of weak dependence that we specify, is guaranteed for a.e. frequency.
+If the process is in particular weakly mixing, our results describe the asymptotic distributions of the normalized discrete Fourier transforms at every frequency other than $0$ and $\pi$ under the generalized Hannan condition.

-We show that the Hannan condition guarantees the existence of quenched asymptotic distributions at all frequencies, and in this case we describe in terms of limits the asymptotic distribution at any given frequency.
-We give also a quenched functional limit theorem for averaged frequencies, valid under no special assumption other than a mild regularity condition.
-We also show that, assuming regularity, the Hannan condition can be weakened and the asymptotic distributions still exist in the quenched sense for all frequencies different from $0$.
-As a corollary we show that, in combination with a generalized weakly-mixing case, these Hannan-like conditions imply that the description of the asymptotic distributions valid in the general case for almost every frequency can fail only for finitely many frequencies corresponding to rational rotations.
+We prove also that under a certain regularity hypothesis the conditional centering is irrelevant for averaged frequencies, and that the same holds for a given fixed frequency under the rotated Maxwell and Woodroofe condition but not necessarily under the generalized Hannan condition.
+In particular, this implies that the hypothesis of regularity is not sufficient for functional convergence without random centering at a.e. fixed frequency.

-The proofs are based on martingale approximations and combine results from Ergodic Theory of recent and classical origin, estimates for the maxima of partial sums associated to these processes inspired in work by contemporary authors, and several facts from Harmonic Analysis and Functional Analysis.
+The proofs are based on martingale approximations and combine results from Ergodic theory of recent and classical origin with approximation results by contemporary authors and with some facts from Harmonic Analysis and Functional Analysis.

-\textit{MSC2010 subject classification:} 60B10, 60F05, 60F17, 60G07, 60G10, 60G42, 42A16, 42A61, 37A05, 37A45, 37A50.
+\textit{MSC2010 subject classification:} 60B10, 60F17, 60G10, 60G42, 37A05, 37A50.